 24 hour time may be used in place of am/pm, and month and day names may be abbreviated.
-Note that month and day of the week names must be specified in English.
+Month and day of the week names must be specified in English.

 CCYY-MM-DD HH:MM:SS

 ISO time format